 What is the appropriate grade to enter for “Passing” ?

-P Entered by a "sequestered jury" during e-portfolio open house.
+P Entered by a "sequestered jury" during Portfolio Night.

 What is the appropriate grade to enter for “Failing” ?